Learn to gain real rewards

 Historical sentiments of the Bitcoin, Ethereum & all other cryptocurrency markets, in the context of fear and greed.

-A fear and greed index is a specialized type of chart that is designed to capture the actions and emotions that are currently driving a market.
+If you frequent popular cryptocurrency exchange platforms, such as Binance, Kraken or Coinbase, a fear and greed index might sound like a familiar concept.
+It's a specialized type of chart that is designed to capture the actions and emotions that are currently driving a market.
 This is typically displayed in the form of a half-wheel and an arrow with one side denoting whether the market seems to be motivated by fear, and another denoting whether it is motivated by greed.
 Both traditional, as well as crypto fear and greed indexes are very common tools for analysing the respective markets.

 A crypto fear and greed index is not like other charts or graphs that you typically see on an exchange.
 It does not measure the price of an asset, or amounts being bought or sold, but rather, it captures a live sentiment in the crypto space, measuring how people are behaving and currently feeling about the industry.